 Usually, you’ll need at least 5 GCSEs, including English and science, in order to qualify for the degree.
 Trainee midwives may qualify for an NHS annual training grant of £5000 – £8000 to part-cover their tuition.

 What skills are needed to become a midwife?

 Midwives also need to be empathetic, as they’re looking after mothers on one of the most stressful days of their lives.
 They will need to be mentally able to cope with any complications and physically cope with long hours.
-A first labour can be quite lengthy, lasting on average for eight hours.
+A first labour can be quite lengthy, lasting on average for eight to eighteen hours.